 [The User] is a contemporary art collective comprised of architect and installation artist Thomas McIntosh, and composer and sound artist Emmanuel Madan.
 The duo’s collaborative projects re-imagine relationships between technological systems, culture and human experience in striking ways.
+AutoCAD LT is still the most popular 2D drafting software there is.

 Formed in 1997 in Montreal, [The User] has attained wide international recognition in international media arts circuits.
 The Symphony for Dot Matrix Printers project has toured extensively on the international stage, while the ongoing Silophone project, active since 2000, transforms an abandoned grain elevator in the Port of Montreal into a musical instrument which is accessible the world over via internet and telephone.
 In 2008, [The User] launched the first in a series of homages to György Ligeti entitled Coincidence Engines.